robloxxa/MaiFinaleToDX/readme.md

 ## How does it work?
-It takes inputs from Cabinet Touchscreen/JVS/NFC reader COM Ports, modifies it in the way that DX can understand and sends it to other virtual COM ports (via [com0com]() or other programs) that game will read.
+It takes inputs from Cabinet Touchscreen/JVS/NFC reader COM Ports, modifies it in the way that Deluxe can understand and sends it to other virtual COM ports (via [com0com]() or other programs) that game will read.
 ## Touchscreen difference
-If you played both Finale and DX version, you know that DX have new additional touch zones as well as a new game mechanic - touch notes.
+If you played both Finale and Deluxe version, you know that Deluxe have new additional touch zones as well as a new game mechanic - touch notes.

-Here is the difference between Finale (on the left) and DX (on the right)
+Here is the difference between Finale (on the left) and Deluxe (on the right)

 ![](https://i.imgur.com/w8sUFHy.png)